How To Write an Italian Resume: Format, Templates, and Examples

 DiscretaModerate

-However, the language needed on the resume will ultimately depend on the language required by the job itself.
-If you’re aiming for a role where English is spoken throughout the company then your spoken Italian won’t play such a big role.
+However, if you’re aiming for a role where English is spoken throughout the company, then your spoken Italian won’t play such a big role.

 Italian Resume Example